The smoked bacon wrapped fatty has been around for a while and it is probably one of the best smoking recipes around.

 - One or more of the filling recipes below

-For the larger fatty, you would normally just layer on the ingredients such as cheese, onions, jalapeños, pulled pork, ham, barbecue sauce, etc. but since we are working with miniatures, I have found it to be much easier to go ahead and mix the ingredients ahead of time then spoon a tablespoon of it onto the sausage and wrap it up.
+For the full size bacon explosion or “fatty” as some folks call it, you would just layer on lots of ingredients such as cheese, onions, jalapeños, pulled pork, ham, barbecue sauce, etc. but since we are working with miniatures, it's generally better to use fewer ingredients while still maintaining a theme (pizza for instance).

-I have provided several recipes for fillings but don't feel constrained by the amounts or the ingredients.
+I have provided several ideas for filling combinations below but don't feel constrained by the ingredients.
 Let your imagination run wild.

 Reuben Filling

-- 2 TBS pastrami, chopped or torn into small pieces
+- Pastrami, chopped or torn into small pieces

 Ham and Cheddar